-Enjin launches new digital asset marketplace
+Enjin launches new digital asset marketplace1st October 2019

 Blockchain gaming company Enjin has launched its long-awaited digital asset marketplace to facilitate the trading of in-game, blockchain-based items.